warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 Since this is a Fourier-based method, its complexity is :math:`O(N\log\left[N/N_z\right])` with :math:`N` the total number of mesh points and :math:`N_z` the number of layers.
 It is also based on a user-defined parameter allowing to define the accuracy of diffraction in the
+simulation:

-simulation: low value of this parameter provide quick (but inacurate) simulations with faster running times than BPM on relatively small meshes (for big meshes, the logarithmic complexity of dtmm kicks in and DTMM is slower than BPM), whereas high value provide accurate simulations (computational errors slightly worse than the ones obtained with BPM, but still relatively good) with slower running times than with BPM.
+* low value of this parameter provide quick (but inacurate) simulations with faster running times than BPM on relatively small meshes (for big meshes, the logarithmic complexity of dtmm kicks in and DTMM is slower than BPM);
+* high value of this parameter provide accurate simulations (computational errors slightly worse than the ones obtained with BPM, but still relatively good) with slower running times than with BPM.

 In short, DTMM is the perfect backend if you want to quickly try imaging simulations without worrying too much about the accuracy, whereas BPM is more suited for efficient accurate simulations on arbitrary big meshes (provided that enough random-access-memory is available!).

 In Nemaktis, DTMM is closely integrated in the high-level python package allowing to run imaging simulations, but we emphasize that DTMM also has a dedicated python package with